datasharingframework/dsf-process-tutorial/exercises/exercise-2.md

    Check out [this guide](https://dsf.dev/process-development/api-v2/guides/adding-task-parameters-to-task-profiles.html).
    </details>

-8. `task-start-dic-process` and by extension the process `dsfdev_dicProcess` now requires additional FHIR resources.
-Make sure the return value for `TutorialProcessPluginDefinition#getFhirResourcesByProcessId` also includes the new [CodeSystem](https://dsf.dev/process-development/api-v2/fhir/codesystem.html) and [ValueSet](https://dsf.dev/process-development/api-v2/fhir/valueset.html) resources for the `dsfdev_dicProcess`.
+8. `task-start-dic-process` and by extension the process `tutorialorg_dicProcess` now requires additional FHIR resources.
+Make sure the return value for `TutorialProcessPluginDefinition#getFhirResourcesByProcessId` also includes the new [CodeSystem](https://dsf.dev/process-development/api-v2/fhir/codesystem.html) and [ValueSet](https://dsf.dev/process-development/api-v2/fhir/valueset.html) resources for the `tutorialorg_dicProcess`.
 9. Read the new input parameter in the `DicTask` class from the start [Task](https://dsf.dev/process-development/api-v2/fhir/task.html) and add the value to the log message from exercise 1.
    <details>
    <summary>Don't know how to get the input parameter?</summary>